646e62/legal-citation-parser/README.md

 ## Features

-- **Citation parsing**: Extracts metadata from CanLII citation strings, including year, court code, decision number, and more.
+- **Citation parsing**: Extracts metadata from CanLII citation strings, including court name, court level, jurisdiction, and more.
 - **URL construction**: Constructs CanLII URLs for cases based on their metadata.
--

 ## Known issues
 - Assumes and requires correct input
 - Currently limited to neutral and CanLII citations

 ## Installation